 Where the channel path resistance is more variable a more conservative approach has to be taken by assuming that the higher resistance channels are the ones the user elects to use.

-For older style data sheets that indicate the number of channels that can carry full current the sum of the squares current can be derived directly form that information to calculate the allowed current squared rating.
+For older style datasheets that indicate the number of channels that can carry full current, the sum of the squares current can be derived directly from that information to calculate the allowed current squared rating.

 Short Term Overloads and Thermal Time ConstantThe thermal inertia of a switching system means that it can be more highly loaded for short time intervals provided the average remains within limits and the time that this occurs for is not too long.
 That is why knowledge of the thermal time constant in a typical Pickering Interfaces chassis is useful.

-For that reason knowledge of the thermal time constant can be very useful and is included in some data sheets, Pickering Interfaces can provide additional information for most designs as we record the temperature change with time under load conditions in a typical chassis.
+For that reason, knowledge of the thermal time constant can be very useful and is included in some datasheets, we can provide additional information for most designs as we record the temperature change with time under load conditions in a typical chassis